canjs/canjs/guides/getting-started-tutorial/observables.md

 ## Observable Arrays

 As mentioned above, CanJS also provides observable arrays with `can.List`.
-`can.List` inherits from `can.Map`, so a List works much the same way an Map does, with the addition of several methods useful for working with
+`can.List` inherits from `can.Map`.
+A `can.List` works much the same way a `can.Map` does, with the addition of methods useful for working with
 arrays:

 - [`indexOf`](../docs/can.List.prototype.indexOf.html), which looks for an item in a